 As head of the Libraries’ services to preserve access to physical collections in support of teaching and research, Liz leads unit staff and collaborates with colleagues across the Libraries and campus to assess vulnerabilities, weigh priorities, and implement strategic preservation solutions.
 Liz holds an MLIS with a Certificate of Advanced Study in Library and Archives Conservation from the University of Texas, an MS in Mental Health Counseling from Indiana University, and a BA in English Literature with a Peace Studies minor from the University of Connecticut.

-Neil coordinates preventive conservation measures that ensure access to Hesburgh Libraries’ unique library and archival collections.
-His work includes performing minor treatment interventions, creating custom protective enclosures, preparing collections for exhibition, and managing the environmental conditions in collection storage areas.
-He holds an MLS with a Specialization in Rare Books & Special Collections, as well as a BA in English, from Indiana University.
+Neil coordinates preventive conservation measures that ensure access to the Libraries rare and unique collections.
+His work includes performing preventive treatment interventions, building custom protective enclosures, mounting collections for exhibition, and coordinating environmental monitoring of collection storage areas.
+Neil holds an MLS with a Specialization in Rare Books and Special Collections, and a BA in English, from Indiana University.

-Maren performs specialized conservation treatments to stabilize and preserve at-risk rare, archival, and other special collections.
+As Gladys Brooks Conservation Fellow, Maren performs specialized conservation treatments to stabilize and preserve at-risk rare and unique collections for teaching and research use.
 Maren holds an MA in Conservation with a specialization in books and library materials from West Dean College in England and a BA in English with a minor in History from Gustavus Adolphus College.

 Made possible with generous support from the Gladys Brooks Foundation, the two-year ongoing Gladys Brooks Conservation Fellowship program significantly extends the Libraries capacity to preserve and provide access to our specialized collections.